locationtech/geotrellis/docs/guide/core-concepts.rst

-Just as the GeoTiff is a subset of Tiff meant to convey information not only about image values but also the spatial extent of that imagery, Cloud Optimized GeoTiffs are a nascent subset of GeoTiff meant to increase their expressiveness, ease of use, and portability through further standardization.
+Just as the GeoTiff is a subset of Tiff meant to convey information not only about image values but also the spatial extent of that imagery, Cloud Optimized GeoTiffs (COGs for short) are a nascent subset of GeoTiff meant to increase their expressiveness, ease of use, and portability through further standardization.
 We call these GeoTiffs "cloud optimized" because the features they add allow for remote access to GeoTiff that, with the help of HTTP GET range requests, access the parts of a tiff you're interested without consuming large portions of the image which are irrelevant to your computation.